Apathyy322/Apathyy322/README.md

 ###

-<p align="left">Sup bro, i'm Apathyy, i am just having fun doing things like coding, using FL studio, using some of Adobe softwares and i guess i can call myself creative.<br><br>I play a lot of Dota, Overwatch, Cs2.</p>
+<p align="left">Sup, i'm Apathyy, i am just having fun doing things like coding, using FL studio, using some of Adobe softwares and i guess i can call myself creative.<br><br>I play a lot of Dota, Overwatch, Cs2.</p>

 ###